-- For a definite diagnosis, 4 major criteria in the presence of raised levels of anti-U1-RNP Ab and absence of anti-smooth muscle antibodies.
+- For a definite diagnosis, four major criteria in the presence of raised levels of anti-U1-RNP Ab and absence of anti-smooth muscle antibodies.

-- For a probable diagnosis, 3 major or 2 major (which must come from the first 3 on the list) and 2 minor criteria together with raised levels of anti-U1-RNP Ab.
+- For a probable diagnosis, three major or two major (which must come from the first three on the list) and two minor criteria together with raised levels of anti-U1-RNP Ab.

-- For a possible diagnosis, 3 major criteria with no rise in anti-U1-RNP Ab, or 1 major and 3 minor if anti-RNP is raised.
+- For a possible diagnosis, three major criteria with no rise in anti-U1-RNP Ab, or 1 major and three minor if anti-RNP is raised.

 - In children, Raynaud's phenomenon, fatigue and pain (myalgia and arthralgia) are important presenting symptoms.
 Raynaud's phenomenon is a persisting symptom and all children presenting with this should be regularly assessed for other signs and symptoms of MCTD.